addyosmani/backbone-fundamentals/README.md

 });
 ```

-####What is '<code>el</code>'?
+####What is '`el`'?

-<code>el</code> is basically a reference to a DOM element and all views must have one, however Backbone allows you to specify this in four different ways.
-You can either directly use an id, a tagName, className or if you don't state anything <code>el</code> will simply default to a plain div element without any id or class.
+`el` is basically a reference to a DOM element and all views must have one, however Backbone allows you to specify this in four different ways.
+You can either directly use an `id`, a `tagName`, `className` or if you don't state anything `el` will simply default to a plain div element without any id or class.
 Here are some quick examples of how these may be used:

 ```javascript
 el: $('#results')  //select based on an ID or other valid jQuery selector.